shapovalmihail/Course/README.md

-# Course and other staff
+# Course and other stuff